dappforce/grillchat/integration/README.md

 depends on the previous one through a config hierarchy.
 You can envision this hierarchy as a directed graph tree with a variety of values and a strict config structure.
 There are various supported combinations of config values.
 On the other hand, you can provide your own values.
-However, in such a case, your resource config will only have a basic list of resourceValue properties.
+However, in that case, your resource config will only have a basic list of resourceValue properties.

 <details>
-  <summary>In this list, you can find all the currently supported config value conditions.</summary>
+  <summary>In this list, you can find all of the currently supported config value conditions.</summary>
    <blockquote>
    <details><summary>schema: social</summary>